 The Dietrich School is a vibrant community of learners, strengthened by the broad range of perspectives, experiences, and interests that makes us unique.
-We’re committed to promoting diversity and the understanding of diversity among our faculty and students, and across curricula.
+We’re committed to promoting diversity and the understanding of diversity among our faculty, staff, and students, and across curricula.
 This commitment is exemplified by innovative and inclusive programs and activities we’ve developed to raise awareness of—and sensitivity to—the differences and distinctions we use to define and understand ourselves and each other.

 At the Dietrich School, we don’t just recognize our diversity—we rely on it, we value it, and we support each other in fulfilling our greatest potential.